Building Canada Strong

 Pacific Decarbonized Energy Corridor

-A dual-site clean energy system that produces hydrogen at the decommissioned Burrard Thermal Generating Station in Port Moody and dispenses it at a centralized fuelling node adjacent to Waterfront Station in downtown Vancouver.
-Twelve offtaker applications across transit, marine, port operations, and aviation share a common supply infrastructure.
+PDEC is BC's hydrogen production corridor.
+An anchor facility at the decommissioned Burrard Thermal Generating Station in Port Moody supplies a centralized fuelling hub adjacent to Waterfront Station in downtown Vancouver, serving twenty-six offtaker applications across transit, marine, port operations, rail, aviation, and defense.
+A parallel Vancouver Island site at the Crofton mill is in consideration to extend the corridor.

 kg H2 per day